Holderness, New Hampshire: History

-The Squam Lakes were a trade route for Abenaki Indians and early European settlers, who traveled the Squam River to the Pemigewasset River, then to the Merrimack River and seacoast.
+The Squam Lakes were a trade route for the Abenaki and early European settlers, who traveled the Squam River to the Pemigewasset River, then to the Merrimack River and seacoast.
 In 1751, Thomas Shepard submitted a petition on behalf of 64 grantees to colonial Governor Benning Wentworth for 6 miles square on the Pemigewasset River.
 The governing council accepted, and the town was named after Robert Darcy, 4th Earl of Holderness.
 The French and Indian War, however, prevented settlement until after the 1759 Fall of Quebec.
 The land was regranted as "New Holderness" in 1761 to a group of New England families, and first settled in 1763.
 As proprietor of half the town, Samuel Livermore intended to create at New Holderness a great estate patterned after those of the English countryside.
 By 1790, the town had 329 residents, and in 1816, "New" was dropped from its name.

 Holderness became a farming and fishing community, except for the "business or flat iron area" located on the Squam River, which has falls that drop about 112 ft before meeting the Pemigewasset River.
 With water power to operate mills, the southwestern corner of town developed into an industrial center, to which the Boston, Concord & Montreal Railroad entered in 1849.
 But the mill village would be at odds with the agricultural community, especially when denied civic amenities including gaslights and sidewalks.
 Consequently, in 1868, it was set off as Ashland.

 Tourists in the 19th century discovered the region's scenic mountains and lakes.
 Before the age of automobiles, they would depart the train in Ashland and board a steamer, which traveled up the Squam River to rustic fishing camps or hillside hotels beside Squam Lake.
 Today, Holderness remains a popular resort area, where in 1981 the movie On Golden Pond was filmed.

 In 1924, pioneer ornithologist Katharine (Clark) Harding Day studied a breeding population of the veery (Catharus fuscescens) in Holderness.

 Geography

-According to the United States Census Bureau, the town has a total area of 92.5 km2, of which 78.6 km2 are land and 13.9 km2 are water, comprising 15.05% of the town.
+Holderness is in central New Hampshire along the southeastern border of Grafton County.
+According to the U.S. Census Bureau, the town has a total area of 92.5 km2, of which 78.6 km2 are land and 13.9 km2 are water, comprising 15.05% of the town.
 Bounded on the northwest by the Pemigewasset River, Holderness is drained by Owl Brook and the Squam River.
 Part of Squam Lake is in the east, and Little Squam Lake is in the center.
 Mount Prospect, with an elevation of 2064 ft above sea level, is in the north.
 The highest point in Holderness is Mount Webster in the northeast part of the town, elevation 2076 ft and part of the Squam Range.
 Via the Pemigewasset River, Holderness lies fully within the Merrimack River watershed.

 The town is served by U.S. Route 3 and state routes 25, 113 and 175.